-Hello, I'm Bridget Poulter and welcome to my Egyptian dance website.
+Hi, I'm Bridget Poulter and welcome to my Egyptian dance website.

-Both forms share the same heritage and it's only since the Egyptian film industry
+Both forms share the same heritage and it's really only since the Egyptian film hey-day with its Hollywood ideas of glamour that this divergence occurred.

 Click on the menu to find out more about the background to the dance, my classes, and details on dance events and performances.